Tagging is adding descriptive information to the audio file.

 Sounds logical as tags operate at song level.
 This is probably exactly what you intended.

-This interface has a nice feature, you can rate artist and sort them by rating.
+This interface has a nice feature, you can rate artists and sort them by rating.

 I love the Alban Berg Quartet; let's give them a five star rating.

-What happens is that all songs played by the Alban Berg Quartet gets a five star rating and of course overwrite your existing rating.
+What happens is that all songs played by the Alban Berg Quartet get a five star rating and of course overwrite your existing rating.

 Sounds logical as tags operate at song level but this is probably not what you intended.

-You see a genre like crossover and decided you are not in need of it.
+You see a genre like crossover and decided you don't need it.
 Let’s clean up this list and delete all those genres with just a couple of songs.
 This genre is deleted but all the songs having this genre are deleted too!

 Sounds logical as tags operate at song level but this is probably not what you intended at all.